brockzilla/fb-digest/README.md

 }
 ```

-Then, you'll need to create and reference a two-column CSV file identifying the profiles you'll be tracking: `friends.csv`
+And a two-column CSV file identifying the profiles you'll be tracking (Friend Facebook ID, Friend Name):

 ```
 emmett.fitz-hume,Emmett Fitz-Hume